Table of Contents

 This said, as a mama, I fully understand how intimidating it can be to travel with a baby, especially for the first time.

-We feel that having the right gear is key to making a family trip a truly enjoyable one, and we believe it is a large part of why we’ve had such stress-free travels with our babies.
+We feel that having the right gear is key to making a family trip a truly enjoyable one, and we believe it is a large part of why we’ve had such wonderful travels with our babies.
+That’s why we created this guide for the must-haves and great accessories that will make traveling as a family way easier!

 asher lyric fergusson family at grand canyon